-Sedosa is a female Harris’s Hawk from the “Mancini” line of Harris’s Hawks bred by Lee Shelton of Virginia.
+Sedosa is a large female Harris’s Hawk from the “Mancini” line of Harris’s Hawks bred by Lee Shelton of Virginia.
 Besides being incredibly intelligent, Harris’ Hawks are the only “social” bird of prey in the world and Sedosa is a wonderful demonstration of that as she really seems to enjoy being around people.
-Sedosa is used in almost all of our programs.
+Sedosa is used in almost all our programs.

-Chase is a male captive bred, eastern Red Tailed Hawk.
+Chase is a male captive bred, eastern Red-Tailed Hawk.
 Bred in Michigan by Aimee Pico, Chase comes to us by way of another Falconry School located in California.
 Chase is a very tall bird with beautiful adult plumage.
 Red Tails are one of the most common birds of prey in the United States and can be found in almost every ecosystem in North America.
 Chase is used predominantly in our Introduction to Falconry and our Walk with Hawks programs.

-Rocky, age 5, is one of our smallest, yet most social, Harris’ Hawks here at OSF.
+Rocky, age 6, is one of our smallest, yet most social, Harris’ Hawks here at OSF.
 Rocky joined us early in 2018 from his home in upstate New York where he was flown by falconer Chris Gould.
 Besides being an incredibly gentle soul, Rocky is a very accomplished hunter, something he likes to vocally remind every squirrel he sees outside of his flight chamber.
-Rocky is used in almost all of our falconry programs.
+Rocky is used in almost all our falconry programs.

 Mannix (a.k.a.
 Manny)